younise/demo/_posts/2016-09-07-vvd-sddc-3x-poster.md

 * [Download](http://www.vmware.com/go/vvd-sddc) the current VMware Validated Design for Software-Defined Data Center 2.0

-**Refer to the documentaiton for the complete software bill of materials.*
+**Refer to the documentation for the complete software bill of materials.*

 **Optional Component*

 Any views or opinions expressed herein are strictly those of the author.
 Content does not necessarily represent or reflect the views or opinions of VMware or the author’s mother.